ChicagoAcademyofSciences/data-cleaning/workflows/mala_accession-matching.markdown

   * Sort the data by Arctos-Received From and begin to enter each name into the "Donor (Standard)/Best Guess (FLAG)" column using the standardization guidelines above.
 Correct only recognizable typos in the names, and leave first names and initials uncorrected.
 Use Copy/Paste or the drag tool to rapidly fill in cells with the corrected names.

   * Repeat the process until all names in the Arctos-Received From and Received From/Presented by columns are entered into the standardized donor column.
-There will be cases in which the names don't match, in which case flag the entry in the Flags column and make a note in the remarks.
+IMPORTANT: There will be cases in which the names don't match, in which case flag the entry in the Flags column and make a note in the remarks.

   * Repeat this process for all the names in the "Collected by" or "COLLECTOR_AGENT" columns, but ONLY if there is no data in either the Arctos-Received from or the Received from/Presented by columns.